In this episode of What’s Your Edge, we’re going to explore whether your customer service is helping you avoid becoming a commodity.

 How to Make Customer Service Your Differentiator

 The attendants clearly had a process for how they serviced the vehicle.
-Make sure you have well-defined customer service, support and success processes.
-Take the time to follow up after you resolving a service issue.
+Make sure you have well-defined customer service, support, and success processes.
+Take the time to follow up after you resolve a service issue.

 In the end, the key is to engage with your customers how they prefer and not what’s easiest for you.

 Take care before your company moves to automate more services as a method of replacing human contact.
-In nearly every study this has actually shown to have a negative impact on customer experience.
-Do so at the risk of putting yourself at a competitive disadvantage.
+In nearly every stud,y this has actually shown to have a negative impact on customer experience.
+Do so at the risk of putting yourself at a competitive disadvantage and becoming a commodity.
 Avoid becoming a commodity.
-Use your technology to improve your productivity and the experience your customers have not to replace human interaction.
+Use your technology to improve your productivity and the experience your customers have, not to replace human interaction.
 Not sure whether your human interactions are measuring up?
 Let’s explore how you can find out.

 Leave a Reply